SuperPlusUser/esphome_external_components/components/s1d15721_spi/README.md

 # s1d15721_spi

 This component allows you to use displays controlled by the S1D15721 chip in ESPHome.
 The display must be connected via 4-Wire SPI bus.
 It can display 4 gray levels.

 ## Supported displays

 ### VARITRONIX VL-FS-COG-VLGEM1277-01, 240x64 pixel (`S1D15721 240x64`)

 At the moment this is the only supported display (and the only one I know of with this controller).
 It is currently available in the German online shop [Pollin.de](https://www.pollin.de/p/varitronix-lcd-cog-vlgem1277-01-240x64-pixel-121713) for less than €1.
 Unfortunately it's not really "plug and play" as it uses an FPC connector and requires some external capacitors.

-[This](https://www.mikrocontroller.net/topic/472549) Thread on Mikrocontroller.net has some examples of how to connect the display (in German).
+[This](https://www.mikrocontroller.net/topic/472549) thread on Mikrocontroller.net has some examples of how to connect the display (in German).
 I also found [this](https://www.shotech.de/de/lcd-vlgem1277-01-adapter-board-3-3v-vcc.html) pre-soldered adapter board for the display, which looks useful but I haven't tested it yet.

 Note: The linked offers serve only as an example.
 I am not affiliated with the sellers or manufacturers.

 ## Usage

 ### Example configuration entry:

 ```yaml
 external_components: